-This semester, we will be producing Atrium's third print edition.
+This semester, we will begin producing Atrium's fourth print edition and maintain the website.
 As a class, you will plan and produce the edition, as well as keep the website updated.

 This is NOT a lecture class.
 It is a workshop.
-You will function as a magazine staff; this class will serve as office space.
-That means you will have to work outside of class, communicate with each other not just on Tuesday nights but throughout the week and attend as many Atrium meetings (day and time TBD) as your schedule allows.
+You will function as a magazine staff; the classroom will serve as office space.
+That means you will have to work hard outside of class, communicate with each other not just on Tuesday nights but throughout the week and attend as many Atrium meetings (day and time TBD) as your schedule allows.
+You must be passionate about producing a narrative nonfiction magazine.